 This memory aid covers Memory Aids: Lock In the Key Facts within The Exclusion Crisis for GCSE History.
-Revise The Exclusion Crisis in Restoration England 1660-1685 for GCSE History with 8 exam-style questions and 4 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise The Exclusion Crisis in Restoration England 1660-1685 for GCSE History with 10 exam-style questions and 15 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 16 of 18 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 🧠 Memory Aids: Lock In the Key Facts